 - If you want to lose weight and, more importantly, improve your health, then you must replace “empty” calories from processed, denatured foods with nutrients from real, whole foods—especially healthy fats.

+How can we get back on track and start eating more like our grandparents and their parents before them used to do?One way is to use good apps to keep you on track.
 We can employ modern technology and start using our smart phones for the apps on offer to keep us on that said track.
 There are apps and digital gadgets to help you eat more healthily and to monitor your fitness goals.

 Apps to help you with the right food and nutrition

 Calorie Tracker features access to a database of more than 450,000 items found in restaurants and kitchens.
 So often you want to eat out but then if you are trying to improve your eating habits, you worry about what restaurants are going to serve up.
 With this app, look up the calorie count of your meal, as well get information on fat, carbs and protein.
 Keep track of all the nutritional information available for different foods.
 Another app for those who like to eat out is

 Restaurant Nutrition that allows you to see exactly how unhealthy food can be when you go out to eat.
 Search by restaurant and then by menu item to find out how many calories, and more, in common menu items.